wong-ja/ink-pot/README.md

 **Ink Pot.** is a focused writing space with a built‑in Pomodoro timer and intuitive visual customization.
 It’s designed to make it a little easier to sit down, stay on track, and actually finish what you’re writing.

-This project was created for the [CodeSprout 2026 Hackathon](https://codesprout-hackathon-2026.devpost.com/).

 ## Demo

 Try it out! [https://ink-pot.vercel.app/](https://ink-pot.vercel.app/)